1987, Guanajuato, Messico. Vive a New York City, USA.

 A line from the artist's poem hangs in the drawn sky, each word gently lifted by the wind.

 With this cup, the artist invites us to remember the common origin of all living beings through the sign of a hybrid plant-man in which a series of fingerprints are transformed into leaves and vice versa, also evoking a tactile sensation.
 When the cup is used, the real touch of the hand holding it is superimposed, in a playful layering, on the underlying leaf-footprints.

 1980, Kanagawa, Japan.
 Lives in New York City, USA.

 The artist once dug a 7-foot deep hole in a concrete floor.
-Jumping on a homemade trampoline, placed in the hole, his body disappeared and reappeared, crossing the horizon that separates the living from the dead.
-As he jumped, he would repeat, "People with high elasticity get lost in the waist.
+Jumping on a homemade trampoline, placed in the hole, her body disappeared and reappeared, crossing the horizon that separates the living from the dead.
+As she jumped, she would repeat, "People with high elasticity get lost in the waist.
 People with low elasticity get bored in the waist.
 How elastic are you?"
 While pouring and sipping an espresso in and out of this cup, the artist wonders: "How adventurous will you be today?"

 Credits portrait artist: Takehiro Iikawa

 1948, Santiago, Chile.
 Lives in New York City, USA.

 For this cup the artist uses a detail of A fragment of Janis Joe, (Janis Joplin and Joe Cocker) an oil painting of his made in 1971.